 The anticipated shelf-life of a porcelain veneer is usually between seven and 20 years.
-Veneers sometimes chips off.
-In such scenario, they can be repaired or replaced.
-Also, in due course of time, the living tooth and gum tissue around the veneers will undergo age related alterations that may require modifications to your veneers.
+Veneers sometimes chip off.
+In such a scenario, they can be repaired or replaced.
+Also, in due course of time, the living tooth and gum tissue around the veneers will undergo age-related alterations that may require modifications to your veneers.

 What do you expect during a veneer procedure?